ljunggren/boozang-docs/README.md

 - Storefront: The main view where you shop for clothes
 - Filters: The filter functionality where we can filter on different tags
-- Search: Allows you to search the inventory
+- Search: Allow you to search the inventory
 - Cart: Allows users to purchase items
 - Checkout: The checkout secured inventory and takes down customer information
 - Payment: Processes the payment

 ### The project plan

-The team follows and Agile methodology, but as there is very limited time to complete the project, the timeline is fairly aggressive.
+The team follows an Agile methodology, but as there is very limited time to complete the project, the timeline is fairly aggressive.
 See preliminary plan below:

 - Sprint 0: Planning
 - Sprint 1: Storefront and filters completed